 Give them a try!

 It’s so funny that most people (who aren’t from Germany, Austria, Czech Republic, and Poland etc.) never heard of Dampfnudel, steamed donuts, or steamed yeast dumplings before.
 It’s such a popular dish in some European countries and in my opinion, it should become more popular in the US and many other countries.
 I love to top them with poppy seeds and vanilla sauce.
-That’s how I am used to eating these delicious steamed yeast dumplings.
+That’s how I am used to eating these delicious sweet dumplings.

 Should you recreate my recipe, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your recreations.